rjbernaldo/dev-support-analysis/README.md

     * Can we get test cards for the prelive environment

 ## Solutions
-- Internal Task, Internal Ops Problems, External Ops Problems
+- *SLOW*, *BUGS NEVER GET FIXED*, *DANGEROUS* (Internal Task, Internal Ops Problems, External Ops Problems)
-    * Self serve app to do these tasks for them
-    * Self serve app to offer some kind of visualization so they can find the answer themselves
+    * Self serve app to do these tasks for them or offer some kind of visualization so they can find the answer themselves
     ![SS1](ss1.png)
     ![SS2](ss2.png)

+- *NEVER ENOUGH SUPPORT RESOURCE (NO DEDICATED TEAM)*, *BOTTLENECK*
+    * Dedicated team with lead, standups, own bug queue separate from backlog

 - External Dev Inquiry
     * This is a problem with our documentation/sdks, we just have to fix/ammend it as we go.